the-bumblebee/expos/stage9/README.md

-# Stage 8: Handling Timer Interrupt
+# Stage 9: Handling Kernel Stack

 In this stage, we will write a timer interrupt routine and load it into memory.